Institute of Experimental Medicine ASCR, v.v.i (IEM)

 In 2007-2008, IEM built an Innovation Biomedical Center (IBC) to support applied research and the competitiveness of biomedicine.
 Since 2008, IBC has been a member of the Czech Science and Technology Parks (www.svtp.cz) and the CzechBio Association.
 The IBC is equipped with clean rooms (Class A / B) that meet good manufacturing practice standards for the production of cellular and other aseptic products.
 These spaces are currently used by biotechnology companies (Bioinova, s.r.o., EponaCell, s.r.o.) for the preparation of stem cells for human and veterinary applications.

-IEM has expertises and technologies that enable realize research projects of basic and applied research in the development of advanced therapy medicinal products (ATMP).
+IEM has expertise and technologies that enable realize research projects of basic and applied research in the development of advanced therapy medicinal products (ATMP).
 IEM is accredited for work with genetically modified organisms (in the first and second risk categories), embryonic stem cells and for the use of experimental animals (mouse, rat, guinea pig).
 Animal models focus on spinal cord injury, stroke and cerebral ischemia, healing of skin, bone, cartilage and cornea defects, as well as models of neurodegenerative diseases such as Alzheimer's disease, ALS and aging.
 Breeding and experiments are conducted under conventional or IVC conditions.
+Another part of research is testing of nanomaterials and the evaluation of the potential adverse effects of nanoparticles on human health.

 Platform participation: ATMPs